Pros and Cons of Adjusted EBITDA in Valuations

 Flexibility

-Unlike strict accounting standards, Adjusted EBITDA offers flexibility in adjusting for items that may not accurately reflect a company’s ongoing performance.
-This adaptability can be particularly useful when assessing young or rapidly growing companies with unconventional financial structures.
+Unlike strict accounting earnings bases, Adjusted EBITDA offers flexibility in adjusting for items that may distort the firm’s actual financial performance.
+This adaptability can be really useful when dealing with young or rapidly growing companies.

 Cons